These reports provide an insight into places of worship in Leeds. They were written by students taking the Religion in Modern Britain module.

-Laura Metcalfe visited Leeds Jamyang Buddhist Centre.
+Laura Metcalfe visited the Leeds Jamyang Buddhist Centre in 2018.
 She reflects on her visit:

 Josh House visited the Wat Buddharam in Headingley.
 He reflects on his visit: